 By using an email list, it’s now possible to create a list of those granting you permission to reach them with your micropublishing.
 This is the Holy Grail of online commerce.
 Those granting permission want to hear from you…just not every day.

 If you don’t have an email list, you need to start one.
-I use Aweber and I’m very happy with their service.
+I use Mailchimp and I’m very happy with their service.

 Armed with an email list and a mission, the micropublisher can offer loyal readers more of their writing in a direct manner without the need to engage an agent, a publisher, or a marketing professional.